Can the World's Oldest Tree Survive 'progress'? | LatestLY

 The real goal seems to be opening access to timber, many locals say.

-Alerce trees are highly valuable due to its durable high quality straight growing wood.
+Alerce trees are highly valuable due to their durable high-quality, straight-growing wood.

 Researchers like Urrutia warn that the road will increase the risk of wildfires.
 She said that over 90% of fires in the region start near roads.